 Providing Care

-Monitoring water quality and providing extra care is essential when your betta fish is fasting.
+Monitoring water quality and providing specialized care are essential when your betta fish is fasting.
 Here are some tips:

-- Use a gravel vacuum to suck up any uneaten food or waste sitting at the bottom of the tank.
-This will remove ammonia sources.
+- Clear the Substrate: Use a gravel vacuum to immediately suck up any uneaten pellets.
+Decomposing fish food is the number one cause of sudden ammonia spikes.

 - Test water parameters like ammonia, nitrites, and nitrates.
 Try to keep ammonia and nitrites at 0 ppm.
 Nitrates should be under 20 ppm.
 If levels rise, do an extra water change.